ckampfe/vector/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `vector` to your list of dependencies in `mix.exs`:
+This package is [available on Hex](https://hex.pm/docs/publish), and can be installed by adding `array_vector` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do